Find out if you can do free wild camping in the Dolomites and other territories of Italy. (Spoiler: it is prohibited, but you can still do it.)

 - Camp right before sunset, leave at dawn, so as not to accidentally meet a park inspector.
 However, I have never seen such an inspector anywhere during 7 years of hiking in the Dolomites.

 - Camp in small untouristic places, but not open viewing areas and popular sights.

 - Stay in one place not longer than for two days.

 - Write to the park or a nearest town in advance and find out the restrictions so as not to get a fine.

 - Ask the owner of a private area, if you want to put the tent on his land.
 Perhaps he will not mind about it, and vice-versa will be happy to have a chance to communicate with you.

 - Take all camping equipment and garbage with you.
 Don’t leave anything in the nature.
 Be careful of nature and local people in all and other possible ways.

-Cover photo: short “no tent” camping for a lunch in valley Pradidali in Pale di San Martino in September 2018 by one of the participants of this hike.
+Cover photo: creative hiking in Canali valley in Pale di San Martino in September 2018 © Ivan Kuznetsov.